Health advocacy

-Health advocacy or health activism encompasses direct service to the individual or family as well as activities that promote health and access to health care in communities and the larger public.
-Advocates support and promote the rights of the patient in the health care arena, help build capacity to improve community health and enhance health policy initiatives focused on available, safe and quality care.
+Patient-centered health advocacy

 Health advocates are best suited to address the challenge of patient-centered care in our complex healthcare system.
-The Institute of Medicine (IOM) defines patient-centered care as: Health care that establishes a partnership among practitioners, patients, and their families (when appropriate) to ensure that decisions respect patients’ wants, needs, and preferences and that patients have the education and support they need to make decisions and participate in their own care.
+The Institute of Medicine (IOM) defines patient-centered care as: Health care that establishes a partnership among practitioners, patients, and their families (when appropriate) to ensure that decisions respect patients' wants, needs, and preferences and that patients have the education and support they need to make decisions and participate in their own care.
 Patient-centered care is also one of the overreaching goals of health advocacy, in addition to safer medical systems, and greater patient involvement in healthcare delivery and design.

+Health advocates play a pivotal role in facilitating patient-centered care by ensuring that healthcare systems accommodate diverse cultural, linguistic, and socioeconomic needs.
+Advocacy efforts have shown significant potential in reducing healthcare disparities by incorporating culturally tailored strategies.
+For instance, health advocates working with immigrant populations often address critical barriers such as language gaps, lack of access to interpreters, and unfamiliarity with healthcare navigation processes.
+These barriers can hinder patients’ comprehension of their health conditions and limit their active participation in care decisions.
+Evidence-based practices in advocacy have demonstrated improved outcomes when healthcare providers and advocates collaborate to implement tailored communication strategies, including multilingual resources and cultural competence training for medical staff.
+Research highlights that embedding such advocacy within healthcare institutions has led to measurable improvements in patient satisfaction, treatment adherence, and health outcomes in underserved populations.

 Patient representatives, ombudsmen, educators, care managers, patient navigators and health advisers are health advocates who work in direct patient care environments, including hospitals, community health centers, long term care facilities, patient services programs of non-profit organizations or in private, independent practice.
 They collaborate with other health care providers to mediate conflict and facilitate positive change, and as educators and health information specialists, advocates work to empower others.

-In the policy arenas health advocates work for positive change in the health care system, improved access to quality care, protection and enhancement of patient's rights from positions in government agencies, disease-specific voluntary associations, grassroots and national health policy organizations and the media.